Anshul123B/OIBSIP/README.md

   - Updating task descriptions
   - Marking tasks as completed
   - Deleting tasks
-  - Filtering tasks by status (completed or active)

 ### 3. Tribute Page

 The Tribute Page project is a single-page website dedicated to APJ Abdul Kalam.
 It serves as a tribute to their achievements and contributions.
 This project demonstrates the use of HTML and CSS for creating a visually appealing webpage.